sitrox/schemacop/README_V3.md

   This is the inverse of option `filter`.

+* `parse_json`
+  Specifies whether JSON is accepted instead of an array.
+If this is set to `true` and the given value is a string, Schemacop will attempt to parse the string as JSON.
+If the JSON yields a valid array, it will cast the JSON to a array and validate it using the given schema.

+  Defaults to `false`.

 #### Contains

 The `array` node features the *contains* node, which you can use with the DSL